-This three-acre garden offers peace in the centre of the City, within the historic precincts of the Inner Temple.
+This three-acre hidden oasis in the heart of the City is located within the historic Inner Temple precincts.
 There has been a garden here since the 12th century.
-At the main entrance, a deep herbaceous border flanks 18th century gates.
-In June this border comes alive with alliums, hesperis, foxglove and aquilegia.
-Together with salvias, asters, geraniums, grasses and dahlias, the border gives colour until winter arrives.
-There is also a woodland garden, herbaceous and shrub borders with interesting foliage plants, container displays and a majestic avenue of plane trees along the Broadwalk, offering glorious views along the Thames.
+At the main entrance, the deep herbaceous borders flank 18th century gates.
+In June, the borders come alive with swathes of different varieties of foxgloves, alliums and sweet rocket.
+Together with salvias, asters, geraniums, ornamental grasses and dahlias, the borders provide delight until winter.
+There are also areas of meadow, woodland/shade planting, interesting container displays and a majestic avenue of plane trees along the Broadwalk, offering glorious views along the Thames.